SAMe: A Semantic Anatomy Mapping Engine for Robotic Ultrasound: Introduction

 In this study, SAMe is instantiated and evaluated in a concrete setting centered on anatomically informed scan initialization for robotic ultrasound, with semantic grounding incorporated as an upstream extension for complaint-driven target specification.
 The focus is placed on three coupled abilities: 1) grounding under-specified clinical complaints into structured scanning targets when semantic input is provided, 2) instantiating a patient-specific anatomical representation for the grounded target, and 3) translating this internal representation into control-facing 6-DoF initialization cues.
 In this formulation, the anatomical representation is explicit and probabilistic---patient-specific in its instantiation, uncertainty-aware in its representation, and designed for posterior updating and bidirectional coupling as new observations become available.
 These components are organized at the system level in Fig.~\ref{fig2}, evaluated in Sections~\ref{sec:results-csg}--\ref{sec:results-ati}, and formalized in Section~\ref{sec:methods}.
 This instantiation is evaluated in real-robot liver and kidney localization experiments, where SAMe improves organ-level initialization reliability and enables anatomically meaningful target specification.
 These results position SAMe as a prior layer for robotic ultrasound that addresses scan initialization and is designed to be compatible with downstream control and posterior updating, whereas full closed-loop integration and online posterior refinement remain important directions for future work.

 In summary, this study makes three contributions.
 First, it identifies anatomy-aware initialization before local control as an important systems problem in robotic ultrasound.
 Second, it instantiates a prior-based initialization pathway that links patient-specific anatomical representation to control-facing 6-DoF initialization outputs, while also allowing complaint-driven semantic grounding when needed.
-Third, it demonstrates that this prior formulation improves initialization reliability while enabling anatomically meaningful target specification in real-robot localization experiments.
+Third, we validate the approach in real-robot localization experiments, showing that this prior formulation not only improves initialization reliability under a budget-matched single-target setting, but also enables multi-target anatomical coverage and anatomically meaningful target specification—capabilities beyond the reach of body-keypoint heuristics.